 Boo, this recipe didn’t work for me!
 What happened?

 I’m sorry it wasn’t a success!
 It’s always very hard to know from a brief comment or email what might have gone wrong with the recipe, but I’m happy to help you troubleshoot.
-From emails I’ve received, I can tell you that the most common culprits behind failed recipes are a) substituting or mis-measuring ingredients b) not reading the recipe all the way through first, thus not being prepared for certain steps and c) not knowing that the oven temperature was wrong.
+From emails I’ve received, I can tell you that the most common culprits behind failed recipes are a) substituting or mis-measuring ingredients b) not reading the recipe all the way through first, and c) not knowing that the oven temperature was wrong.

-In general, I’m pretty old-school with my ingredients.
-Most of my desserts use refined sugars of some sort, and while some of them are vegan or gluten-free, when that happens it’s usually a bonus and not because I set out to create a dessert with those particular attributes.
-This may change in the future, but for now, SugarHero is still full of gluten and refined sugar and animal products.
-There are a lot of great specialized baking sites out there, though, and I love that there’s room in the blogosphere for bakers of all types!
+Most of the desserts here use refined sugars of some sort, and while some of them are vegan or gluten-free, when that happens it’s usually a bonus and not intentional.
+This may change in the future, but for now, SugarHero! is still full of gluten and refined sugar and all that stuff.

 Please don’t send me emails about how unhealthy you think sugar is.
 Really, don’t.
-If you feel that way, then a website called SugarHero is probably not the best place for you.
-I would never call sugar a health food, and I believe that vegetables, fruits, and lean proteins should be the foundation of a healthy diet.
-That being said, I don’t think there’s anything wrong with the occasional sugary treat, enjoyed in moderation.
-You might feel differently, in which case, let’s agree to disagree.
+If you feel that way, then a website called SugarHero! is probably not the best place for you.
+I would never call sugar a health food, but I love it and I don’t think there’s anything wrong with the occasional sugary treat.